-Greater Manchester is home to world-leading researchers in cancer care and prevention, with particular expertise in early detection strategies in breast, gynaecological and colon cancer.
-We also have early strengths in prostate and lung cancer.
+Greater Manchester is home to world-leading researchers in, with particular expertise in risk stratification and early detection strategies in breast, gynaecological and lung cancer.
+We also have early strengths in prostate and colorectal cancer.